delving/narthex/README.md

 ### Storage and API

-All files related to NARTHEX are stored in a folder called **NARTHEX** in the user's home directory.
+All files related to the program are stored in a folder called **NARTHEX** in the user's home directory.
 Inside that folder there is a sub-folder for every user which is named according to their email address, and it contains **user.json** for storing the hash of the password that the user has set up.

 Inside the user's folder here are folders for all **uploaded** XML zip files, and a corresponding folders for the result of the analysis called **analyzed**.
 The sub-folders of **analyzed** have names corresponding exactly to the files which were uploaded, and each of these contains the following: